 In many world cultures, it has long been believed that the most honorable of all occupations are teaching, healing, and nurturing.
 Chefs in France are considered equal to great artists.
 The ability to cook meals for erotic purposes is even greater still.
 Throughout history in cultures all around the world, all manner of natural ingredients

-Throughout history in cultures all around the world, all manner of natural ingredients have been used in cooking for their aphrodisiac properties.
+Throughout history in cultures all around the world, all manner of natural ingredients has been used in cooking for their aphrodisiac properties.
 Today, we’ll go over some you’ll most likely know about, along with a few surprises just in time for Valentine’s Day!

 For more aphrodisiac food tips visit myaphrodisiacs.com